Codefa/codefa/README.md

 ### 📖 Some other things about me:

 - 🔭 **I’m currently working on**: expanding my TypeScript skills
-- 🌱 **I’m currently learning**: more about TypeScript and Vue 3, Blockchain Technology & NFT
+- 🌱 **I’m currently learning**: more about TypeScript and Vue 3, Blockchain Technology, WebRTC & OpenAI
 - 💬 **Ask me about**: Vue, CSS, vue re-usable components, Vuetify, TailwindCSS, ElementUI, Buefy, responsive design…really, anything I might be able to answer.
 I love to help.
 - 📫 **How to reach me:**: the email address in [my profile](https://github.com/codefa).
 - 😄 **Pronouns:**: He/him/his